refatora/dynamodb-playbook/README.md

 - **Large Binary Objects (BLOBs)**
 DynamoDB binary or blob data (like images, videos, or documents) is limited to 400KB per item.

-- **You’re On a Tight Budget With Unpredictable Access Patterns** DynamoDB can get expensive if you have unpredictable or spiky workloads it is important to analyze cost implications.

 ## When to Use DynamoDB

-DynamoDB shines in specific use cases where its strengths—scalability, performance, and architecture can be fully leveraged.
+DynamoDB shines in specific use cases where its strengths: scalability, performance, and architecture can be fully leveraged.
 Here are some of the best scenarios for using DynamoDB:

 - **Well-Defined, High-Volume Access Patterns**: DynamoDB performs exceptionally well when your access patterns are predictable and operations are targeted by specific keys.
 It's ideal for applications that require low-latency lookups at scale.